Table of Contents

 While there are only three big areas of Big Bend, they are spread out in a triangle with only one road connecting them.
 I suppose it is possible to see the park in a single day, but I would recommend a minimum of two days.
 Three days allows you more time to relax and enjoy the sites, visit Mexico and explore the dirt roads.

 As you plan, remember that the weather is a very important factor.
 If visiting in the summer, which I would not recommend, expect the temperatures to be almost unbearable.
-I would not advise spending a lot of time hiking or exploring the backcountry that time of year.
+I would not advise spending a lot of time hiking or exploring the backcountry at that time of year.

 Rain will greatly affect road conditions, especially on the dirt roads, likely making them impassible.
 Even the paved roads are subject to flooding, especially on the west side.
 Trails are also likely to be impacted by rain.